Our Technology

-• Cone Beam CT Imaging.
-What's better than an x-ray of your teeth?
+What's better than an X-ray of your teeth?
 An on-screen, movable 3-D representation of your jaws!
 By taking a series of x-ray “slices” and stitching the images together with a powerful computer program, Cone Beam CT imaging creates a virtual model of your mouth.
 It can be used to find disease, plan procedures, and visualize internal structures that formerly wouldn't have been visible without surgery.

-• Digital Dental Impressions.
 Remember biting down on a tray of putty-like material, so a model could be made of your teeth?
 A digital imaging device now makes that unnecessary.
 Instead, your teeth can be “dusted” with a fine reflective powder, which is then recorded by a special camera.
-A series of images is converted into a 3-D model, which can be used to assess a tooth's condition or fabricate dental restorations.
+A series of images is converted into a 3D model, which can be used to assess a tooth's condition or fabricate dental restorations.

-• Digital X-Rays.
-Diagnostic x-rays have long been invaluable to dentistry.
-The emergence of digital technology in the past decade, however, has made dental x-rays safer and even more useful.
-Digital technology cuts radiation exposure to patients by as much as 90% over traditional x-rays.
-And there are other advantages including the elimination of waiting time for pictures to develop, and sharper images that can be enhanced instantly to show detail.
+Diagnostic X-rays have long been invaluable to dentistry.
+The emergence of digital technology in the past decade, however, has made dental X-rays safer and even more useful.
+Digital technology cuts radiation exposure to patients by as much as 90% over traditional X-rays.
+And there are other advantages including the elimination of waiting time for pictures to develop and sharper images that can be enhanced instantly to show detail.

 Laser Dentistry